 01 of 06

-This sandwich will be gobbled down by people who think they don't like fish!
+This recipe for toasted fish and bacon sandwiches will be gobbled down by people who think they don't like fish!
 The bacon adds a wonderful flavor to this toasty and delicious sandwich.
-It's very easy to make, too, since the fish is sauteed instead of fried.
+It's very easy to make, too, since the fish is sautéed instead of fried.
 Once you have the bacon and fish cooked, you simply assemble the sandwich, wrap in aluminum foil and bake until warm.

 02 of 06